 This brings the article to an end.
 Always remember that regardless of wherever you go, each country has its own set of rules and you need to follow them if you want a job or would like to work with them. if you are going to prepare for a job at European union then you need to keep in mind that French people are much reserved about their own culture language and way of living.
 They don’t like foreign culture to invade and tarnish their age-old culture that they have so long preserved.
 If you are an outsider, then you need to learn their culture to stay and work in France.
 Also, you must know that most of the European countries including France do not like recruiting people outside the European Union as an employee in their country.
 So you need to be extraordinarily talented to get a job in France.

 If you are already living in France and have some tips, ideas and suggestions for those who are travelling, do let us know more so that others can also find help.
 We are sure your ideas will help others too.
-On that note, good luck and make sure to try all of these tips.
+On that note, good luck and make sure to try all of these tips and best ways to find a job.